On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Experiments

 \section{Experiments}

-We will firstly numerically confirm our main results using a toy example.
-Then we elaborate on the case when the data can be modeled both as causal learning and anti-causal learning.
-We show that the model selection closely hinges on the ways of parametrization, the number of samples and the distribution shift conditions.
+In this section, we begin by confirming our main results with a toy example, for which we elaborate on the case when the data can be modeled both as causal learning and anti-causal learning.
+Subsequently, we extend the idea to tackle real-world challenges like the classification of handwritten digits.
+For these scenarios, we parametrize the data distribution using the Gaussian mixture model as an approximation, and the insights drawn from our experimental results reflect a similarity to those deduced from our theoretical analysis, confirming the effectiveness of the source and target data in more complicated learning problems.